 Kingsway stop serves the large scale Business Park development and housing on the other side of the line.

-Just east of the bridge over Richard Street, the tram route leaves the railway alignment, crossing on to the former High Level Road.
-It then becomes double track and turns right into a reserved way on the west side Maclure Road.
-Rochdale Railway Station stop is an island platform with ramps at both ends, alongside the Health Centre and Church also opposite the Fire Station.
-For phase 3b this reserved way will be extended to Drake Street.
+High Level Road has been closed to road traffic, although there is a footpath along its full length.
+Just east of the bridge over Richard Street, the tram route crosses from railway to road alignment.
+It then becomes double track and turns right into a reserved way on the west side Maclure Road, this extends to Drake Street.
+Rochdale Railway Station stop is alongside the Health Centre and Church and has an island platform with a ramp the station end.

 Trams started running to Rochdale Railway Station on 28 February 2013.
 More than 200 park-and-ride spaces are available to passengers travelling on Metrolink and heavy rail services from Rochdale.

 At the end of Maclure Road, a signal controlled junction will allow trams to turn right onto a reserved section on the south side of Drake Street.
 The stop proposed at Drake Street will not be provided, it would have been only 200 metres from the Railway Station stop.